billcowley/Horus-FEC/README.md

 For comparison, plots of the K=128 rate 1/3 code considered above, plus a K=128, rate 1/2 are also shown.
 Note the rate 1/3 case (we used above) has an error floor.

+### K=256 Examples
+Files xxx_k256_summary.png illustrate results for K=256 parity check matrices listed in the figure legends.
+For example, two rate 1/4 codes are shown (dashed) and once again, one is better at lower SNRs, but suffers from an error floor.
+The rate 1/3 code (blue) performs quite well, with no error floor.
+The black curve is a rate 1/2 code.
+These simulations all used Ntrials=30000, with standard decoding  (i.e. no prior information about information bit distributions).

+8th May, 2020